TAILOR-UoB/new_ways_of_publishing/booksource/static-sites/markdown.md

 E = mc^2
 ```

+A reference to the Section [Citations](./citations.md) can also include a
+preview of its content.

 ## Videos

 We can insert videos in the middle of a markdown file by using `html` and and